criogenox/B_ECC-Equivalent-Conicity-Calculation/README.md

 * No Maven artifacts are used (required libraries are enclosed in lib folder).
 JavaFX library must be properly configured in your IDE to run the program.

-* As many comments as possible have been included for a better understanding of the implemented expressions, formulas and algorithms.
+* For a more in-depth understanding of the implemented equations, formulas, and algorithms, as many comments as possible have been included.
 </div>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>